DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 CLOUD-BASED

-- The WLC is a VM running on a SERVER, usually in a PRIVATE CLOUD in a DATA CENTER
+- The WLC is a VM running on a SERVER, usually in a PRIVATE cloud in a data CENTER
-- CLOUD-BASED WLCs can typically support up to about 3000 APs
+- Cloud-based WLCs can typically support up to about 3000 APs
 - If more than 3000 APs are needed, more WLC VMs can be deployed

 ![image](https://github.com/psaumur/CCNA/assets/106411237/9d87546c-6397-48d2-941c-007f5e6440aa)